 Lo and behold, it worked!
 Here’s how to make a lot of slime for a large group, perfect for a slime themed party, slime Valentines, or classroom activity.

 Ingredients to Make a Big Batch of Slime

 This post contains affiliate links that connect you to relevant products.
 If you click and make a purchase, I may make a small commission at absolutely no cost to you.
 For more information, please see my disclosures.

-The recipe for a big batch of slime has the same basic ingredients as a small batch, you just need to do math (sorry, I don’t like it either!).
+The recipe for a big batch of slime has the same basic ingredients that a small batch has, you just need to do math (sorry, I don’t like it either!).

 Here’s what you need to make slime: